-Olivers are manufactured by Oliver Fiberglass Products (OFP) Company in Hohenwald, Tennessee.
+Oliver Travel Trailers are manufactured by Oliver Fiberglass Products (OFP) Company in Hohenwald, Tennessee.
 It is one of several product lines produced at the OFP plant.
-The trailer concept came from the Oliver family’s love of the outdoors and past experiences with other campers.
+The RV trailer concept came from the Oliver family’s love of the outdoors and past experiences with other campers.
 They wanted to build a unit that would last them and their families for years to come.
-The 18′ 5″ trailers Legacy Elite sold in 2007 and 2008 and were well received by the public as a quality product in a class of…
+The 18′ 5″ Legacy Elite travel trailers sold in 2007 and 2008 and again from 2014 to present day, Oliver campers were well received by the public as a quality product…READ MORE

 3 Stage Quality Assurance

 At Oliver, we have a strong in-production inspection process.
 At each of our production sections, our Quality Assurance Team inspects the trailer thoroughly.
 The trailer will NOT roll on to the next production section without a complete pass by one of our Quality Inspectors.
 Through feedback from this program, we improve our training and education on the construction of our trailers and also the components and materials that go into the campers.READ MORE

 The day you take delivery of your new Oliver at our plant in Hohenwald, Tennessee will be fun-filled and exciting.
 First, we go over the trailer with you using a thorough checklist to make sure everything is in place and working order.
 Once you are satisfied we will finish up the delivery paperwork.
 But that’s not the end of our delivery process.
 Now you will be provided with what we call “The Maiden Voyage Shake Down” where we pay for a night…READ MORE